wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-4.&emsp;The ego and the spirit do not know each other.
+4. The ego and the spirit do not know each other.
 <sup>2</sup>The separated mind cannot maintain the separation except by dissociating.
 <sup>3</sup>Having done this [disocciated], it [the separated mind] denies all truly natural impulses, not because the ego is a separate thing, but because you want to believe that <em>you</em> are [a separate thing].
 <sup>4</sup>The ego is a device for maintaining this belief [that you are a separate thing], but it is still only your decision to use the device that enables it [the ego as device] to endure.

 #### substituted

-4.&emsp;The ego and the spirit do not know each other.
+4. The ego and the spirit do not know each other.
 <sup>2</sup>The separated mind cannot maintain the separation except by dissociating.
 <sup>3</sup>Having disocciated, the separated mind denies all truly natural impulses, not because the ego is a separate thing, but because you want to believe that <em>you</em> are [a separate thing].
 <sup>4</sup>The ego is a device for maintaining the belief that you are a separate thing, but it is still only your decision to use the device that enables the ego as device to endure.